FEDERAL UPDATES & RESOURCES

 Every Student Succeeds Act (ESSA)

 In December 2015, President Obama signed the Every Student Succeeds Act (ESSA) into law, reauthorizing the Elementary and Secondary Education Act (ESEA), the most comprehensive federal education funding legislation, last passed in 2001 as No Child Left Behind.
+Every Student Succeeds Act (ESSA) has many opportunities for community input, see our toolkit Engage for Education Equity for more information on how to use ESSA policies to advocate for what you want.

 DSC Days at the Capitol